QubitPi/Ostwind/docs/docs/contributing/development.md

 Release Versions
 ----------------

-Athena follows [semantic versioning](https://semver.org/) for its releases.
+Ostwind follows [semantic versioning](https://semver.org/) for its releases.
 Minor and patch versions only have the version components of `MAJOR.MINOR.PATCH`.

 Major releases are often pre-released prior to the publication of the final version.
 Pre-releases have the format of `MAJOR.MINOR.PATCH-prCANDIDATE`.
-For example, 5.0.0-pr2 is release candidate 2 of the Athena 5.0.0 version.
+For example, 5.0.0-pr2 is release candidate 2 of the Ostwind 5.0.0 version.